 At the center, three smooth white lines resemble the movement of trains and a railway composition.
 They are positioned horizontally, with the middle line shorter than the others.
 This symbol represents speed and conveys the rapid motion of Eurostar trains.

 A yellow five-pointed star is slightly above the right of the lines.
-It reflects the symbolism of the European Union and alludes to the brand name (Euro + Star), emphasizing Eurostar’s European identity and its role as the leading operator of international rail transport in the region.
+It reflects the symbolism of the European Union.
+It alludes to the brand name (Euro + Star), emphasizing Eurostar’s European identity and its role as the leading operator of international rail transport in the region.

 Below the graphic elements, the name “eurostar” is displayed in an elegant italic font.
 The letters are smooth, rounded, and slightly slanted to the right.

 The logo’s color palette has a dark green background, white lines, and yellow accents.
-Green symbolizes nature and stability, white adds a sense of purity, and yellow highlights the dynamism and progressiveness of the company.
+Green symbolizes nature and stability, white adds a sense of purity, and yellow highlights the company’s dynamism and progressiveness.
 Together, these elements create a harmonious image that conveys the brand’s core values: speed, reliability, and an international presence.

 2011 – 2023

-The logo, updated in 2011, features a modern, three-dimensional design, conveying a sense of speed, technology, and high-level service.
+The logo, updated in 2011, features a modern, three-dimensional design that conveys speed, technology, and high-level service.

 The central symbol is a dynamic, curved ribbon forming the letter “e.”
-Its smooth curves create the effect of swift motion, emphasizing the high-speed nature of Eurostar trains.
+Its smooth curves create the illusion of swift motion, emphasizing the high speed of Eurostar trains.
 The sleek lines and metallic gradients symbolize innovation in rail transport.

 The EUROSTAR name is written in a bold, sans-serif typeface.
 The clean, uppercase letters with uniform thickness give it a contemporary look.

 The color palette is based on a silver-metallic gradient and a dark blue shade.
 The main symbol features a 3D effect, adding a high-tech and premium feel.
-The dark blue lettering enhances the elegance and stability of the design.
+The dark blue lettering enhances the design’s elegance and stability.

-The logo update reflects a new chapter in Eurostar’s history—transitioning to more comfortable and faster trains focused on passenger convenience.
+The logo update marks a new chapter in Eurostar’s history, as the company transitions to more comfortable, faster trains focused on passenger convenience.

 2023 – today